 - Add brown sugar to melted butter and whisk until smooth.
 Add the rest of the ingredients to the brown sugar and whisk until smooth.

-- Pour into 9-inch pie crust, not a deep dish.
-Bake 45-50 minutes until pie is set and doesn't jiggle.
+- Pour into 9-inch pie crust.
+Bake 45-50 minutes until pie is set and doesn’t jiggle.